teach-afp/www/input/lecture5.md

 * Any semantics we associate to elements of type `Parser s a` must obey the laws shown above

-* We take a reference semantics, i.e., a semantics that we will all our implementation against in order to see if our implementation is correct
+* We take a reference semantics, i.e., a semantics that we will compare our implementation against in order to see if our implementation is correct.

 * The semantic function `[| _ |]`, also called `run`, is defined as follows (we use `{| |}` to denote multisets and `\/` for multiset union).